Eating 1 hot dog takes about 36 minutes off your life, study finds

 “Increasing the consumption of nuts and of peanut butter and jelly sandwiches (driven by nut content), legumes, seafood, fruits, snack bars, ready-to-eat cereals and non-starchy vegetables is health beneficial,” the authors wrote.

 Looking for a lunch alternative to your hot dog plans?
-Researchers found that pb&j could actually add 33 minutes to your life, the top score for any food tracked, according to the full study results.
+Researchers found that peanut butter and jelly sandwiches could actually add 33 minutes to your life, the top score for any food tracked, according to the full study results.